KrunghCrow/Plugin-Guidelines/README.md

-Here i will post my guides for releasing your plugins and howto's and tips.
+Here i will post my guides for releasing your plugins with howto's and tips.